Adafruit’s Top Ten Best Selling Products of 2019 #AdafruitTopTen

 More specifically, this giant upgrade is the addition of a BCM43143 WiFi chip BUILT-IN to your Raspberry Pi Zero – just like the Pi 3!
 No more pesky WiFi adapters – this Pi is WiFi ready.
 There’s also Bluetooth Low Energy (BLE) on board making the Pi an excellent IoT solution (BLE support is still in the works, software-wise).

-The Raspberry Pi 3 Model B+ is one of the latest products in the Raspberry Pi 3 range, boasting an updated 64-bit quad core processor running at 1.4GHz with built-in metal heatsink, dual-band 2.4GHz and 5GHz wireless LAN, faster (300 mbps) Ethernet, and PoE capability via a separate PoE HAT.
+The Raspberry Pi 4 is the latest product in the Raspberry Pi range, boasting an updated 64-bit quad core processor running at 1.5GHz with built-in metal heatsink, USB 3 ports, dual-band 2.4GHz and 5GHz wireless LAN, faster Gigabit Ethernet, and PoE capability via a separate PoE HAT.

 Circuit Playground Express is the next step towards a perfect introduction to electronics and programming.
 We’ve taken the original Circuit Playground Classic and made it even better!
 Not only did we pack even more sensors in, we also made it even easier to program.